lgvr123/musescore-soloanalyser/README.md

 The plugin works in 2 ways:
 - either **automatically**, based on a selected chord symbol,
 - or **manually**, where the user can enter manually a valid chord symbol to analyse.

+### Important remark about transposing instruments ###
+*Solo Analyser* works well with transposing instruments may MuseScore be in *Concert pitch* or in *Written pitch*.

+Nevertheless, when analysing a complete score with transposing and non-transposing instruments, it is recommended to switch MuseScore to *Concert pitch* to allow a correct analyse.

 ## Download ##
 Download the [last stable version](https://github.com/lgvr123/musescore-soloanalyser/releases)